Adding an Azure Active Directory by using Connected Services in Visual Studio

 This article and its companion articles provide details of using the Visual Studio Connected Service feature for Active Directory.
-The capability is available in both Visual Studio 2017 and Visual Studio 2015.
+The capability is available in Visual Studio 2015 and later.

 At present, the Active Directory connected service does not support ASP.NET Core applications.